 - Ghee to deep-fry

-- Combine sooji, yogurt, sugar and ghee in a bowl.
+- Combine rava, curd, sugar and ghee in a bowl.
 Whisk nicely.
-Keep this mixture aside for 2 – 3 hours.
+Soak overnight or for 2 – 3 hours.

 - Heat ghee in a frying pan to deep-fry the pua.

 - Pinch a small lemon size portion from the batter using your fingers and drop it in hot ghee.

 - Similarly, add few more pua in the ghee.
 Do not over-crowd the pan.

 - Fry the pua over medium heat till turns crisp and brown from the outside.
 Do not fry the pua over high heat as it might remain uncooked from the inside.

 - Pua is best enjoyed when it is warm.